 Purchasing the vehicle you’ve been dreaming about?
 Moving across the country after a big promotion?
 Congratulations!
 But before you get behind the wheel of your new ride or start driving around your new hometown, you need to make sure you’ve got the right insurance coverage to be road-legal.
 Can you transfer car insurance from one car to another or from one state to another?
 Do you need a new car insurance policy?
-We’re talking all about transferring coverage, so keep reading for answers to these questions and more.
+Wondering how to switch car insurance to a new car?
+We’re talking all about transferring insurance, so keep reading for answers to these questions and more.

 Is There a Grace Period for Getting Insurance on a New Car?

 No driver wants to deal with the consequences of an auto insurance lapse, so how do you make sure there aren’t any gaps in coverage if you’re trading in your old car for a new ride?
 What if you’re buying a second vehicle to drive for fun on the weekends?
 In most states, you need a valid auto insurance policy to buy a car, and if you are currently covered, your insurer typically gives you a grace period (the length depends on the company) that gives you time to update the vehicle on your policy (if you’re trading in your old car for a new one) or add the new vehicle (if you’re purchasing without trade-in) to your policy.
 Generally speaking, whatever coverage you had in place previously is what will be active during the grace period with the new vehicle.

 But whether the grace period lasts for one week or one month, you want to update your insurance policy as soon as possible to make sure you have the exact coverage you need for your new car.
 It’s also a good idea to call your agent before you buy a new vehicle to make sure you have a clear understanding of any rules or stipulations about their grace period.